The Art of Silent Observation: Decoding Milo’s Sensory World in a Busy Classroom

 1. Sensory Processing and Self-Regulation

-In child development, we talk about the Sensory-Motor Stage, but for neurodivergent children, we must also consider Sensory Integration Theory.
-Milo was showing signs of "Sensory Over-responsivity."
-His nervous system was perceiving everyday classroom sounds as actual threats.
+When analyzing the developmental needs of neurodivergent children, we must ground our practices in **Sensory Integration Theory**.
+Milo was exhibiting clear signs of *Sensory Over-responsivity*.
+His nervous system was perceiving everyday classroom ambient sounds not as background noise, but as actual physiological threats.

-2. The Role of the "Responsive Educator"
+2. The Role of the "Responsive Educator" as an Emotional Container

 [The Integration] Turning Observation into Inclusive Practice